-Wild rice often makes an appearance in heavy, creamy soups, but it makes a fantastic addition to lightened up vegetable soups as well.
+Wild rice often makes an appearance in heavier creamy soups, but it makes a fantastic addition to lightened up vegetable soups as well.
 The hearty texture and earthy, nutty taste is a wonderful way to change up your soup game.
-The wild rice makes it so comforting and pleasantly filling, thanks to a nice boost of protein and fiber.
-(Just one cup of uncooked wild rice has 24 grams of protein!)
-It does take a little longer to cook, about 50 minutes, so if you’re short on time feel free to cook the rice beforehand and just add it in and lessen the overall cooking time.
-(I’ve done this many times with any leftover wild rice.)
+Plus the wild rice makes it feel so comforting and pleasantly filling, thanks to a nice boost of protein and fiber.
+(One cup of uncooked wild rice has 24 grams of protein!)

-As always, soup is one of the most versatile recipes so change it up with your own favorite herbs and veggies: zucchini, bell pepper, cabbage, peas, corn, potatoes, etc.!
-If you’re looking for more soup inspiration, here are a few of our other favorites:
+As always, soup is a versatile recipe so change it up with your own favorite herbs and vegetables: zucchini, bell pepper, cabbage, peas, corn, potatoes, etc. And if you’re looking for more soup and chili inspiration, here are a few other favorites:

 Chickpea Noodle Soup

 Lentil Stuffed Pepper Soup

 PS – come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
 (Also please leave a review & star rating below if you give it a try.
 Your feedback is greatly appreciated – thank you!)

 - 1 onion